Project-Oanitic/project-oanitic.github.io/README.md

 # Project Oanitic
 ### A cheat for tf2c
-> - This site is maintained by Headless
+> - This site only serves as a shortend link for the main site
 > - The Cheat's main site can be found [Here](https://sites.google.com/view/project-oanitic/home)
 > - The source code will NOT be public
 ```